RESTFul APIs: Security Tips

 What to log?

 Usually, we log errors, sensitive actions(change permission), and, sometimes, suspicious activity.
 The information logged might also include date and time, source (IP/target), Action, URL, parameter, cookies.
 But you should not log sensitive information like passwords or emails.
 If you log a user password from the body of the request, then you have a plain text password stored in logs.
-Remember security is as strong as the weakest link.
+Remember security is as strong as it's weakest link.